 18. A better customer experience (across speed, quality, and cost).

-At this point, everything seems great – there’s this organizational capability called knowledge management that offers a multitude of benefits – “So, where can we buy it?”
+At this point, everything seems great – there’s this organizational capability called knowledge management and IT’s ITIL knowledge management that offer a multitude of benefits – “So, where can we buy it?”

 Sadly, it’s not that simple and, in my next ITIL knowledge management article, I’ll explain why.
 If you can’t wait, then you can read more about the current state of knowledge sharing in a paper I wrote for Kaleo Software: “Prepare Your IT Service Desk for Its Knowledge-Powered Future Now.”
 This is available on the Kaleo website now.